zvada/technology/docs/infrastructure/madison-itb.md

     **Note:** `yum check-update` exits with status code `100` when it succeeds in identifying packages to update;
     therefore Ansible shows such results as failures.

-2. Review the package lists to be updated and decide whether to proceed with all updates or limited ones
+1. Review the package lists to be updated and decide whether to proceed with all updates or limited ones

-3. Do updates:
+1. Do updates:

         :::console
         ansible [ HOST | GROUP ] -i inventory -bK -f 20 -m command -a 'yum --assumeyes update' [ -l LIMITS ]

+1. If needed (and if unsure, ask a sysadmin), reboot machines:

+        :::console
+        ansible [ HOST | GROUP ] -i inventory -bK -f 20 -m command -a '/sbin/shutdown -r +1' [ -l LIMITS ]

 #### Updating HTCondor from Upcoming